A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Introduction

-Three challenges remain in the task of chromosome straightening.
-(1) Lack of of training images.
-It is almost impossible to take micrographs of two chromosomes with identical stained banding pattern but different curvatures due to the diversity of random mutations, chromosome condensation and laboratory conditions.
+Challenges remain in the three stages of chromosome straightening.
+(1) \textit{Lack of of training images.} It is almost impossible to take micrographs of two chromosomes with identical stained banding pattern but different curvatures due to the diversity of random mutations, chromosome condensation and laboratory conditions.
 Thus, it is challenging to train a robust deep learning-based model for straightening.
-(2) Distorted chromosome details and shapes after straightening.
-The condensed chromosomes are non-rigid with varying degrees of curvature.
+(2) \textit{Distorted chromosome details and shapes after straightening.} The condensed chromosomes are non-rigid with varying degrees of curvature.
 Straightened chromosome results require a high degree of preservation of consistent shape and details in the source image.
 Image registration and motion transfer methods tend to generate distorted results with driving image shapes.
-(3) Poor generalization capability.
-The recent cGAN-based chromosome straightening framework~\cite{song2021novel} only learns mapping dependencies for each specific banding patterns, making it very time-consuming for large-scale applications.
+(3) \textit{Poor generalization capability.} The recent cGAN-based chromosome straightening framework~\cite{song2021novel} only learns mapping dependencies for each specific banding patterns, making it very time-consuming for large-scale applications.

-The main contributions of this research address the above problems.
-First, we propose a robust cGAN-based framework for chromosome straightening on a small dataset, as it transfers the chromosome straightening task to the motion transformation task of non-rigid objects.
-Second, we propose a novel architecture, ViT-Patch discriminator, to improve the detail preservation ability of our framework.
-The straightened chromosomes retain more shape and banding pattern details compared to the corresponding source images.
-Third, our trained model has the ability to be applied to two other large chromosome datasets (including a publicly available dataset) for straightening and achieves state-of-the-art performance.
+The main contributions of this research address the above problems and are as follows: \begin{itemize} \item We propose a robust cGAN-based framework for chromosome straightening on a small dataset, by transfering the chromosome straightening task to the motion transformation task of non-rigid objects. \item We propose a novel architecture, ViT-Patch discriminator, to improve the detail preservation ability of our framework.
+Compared with existing methods, straightened chromosomes retain more shape and banding pattern details of the corresponding source images. \item Different from SCSF~\cite{song2021novel}, our trained model shows excellent generalization capability and has the ability to be applied to a large chromosome dataset for straightening. \end{itemize}